 It relies on being open and listening to your partner/s.
 It can be used to resolve issues, such as when partners are on different pages sexually, but sexual negotiation can also feature as part of an ongoing communication around sex and pleasure for you and your partner/s.

 How to use sexual negotiation for sexual exploration and a deeper, more respectful relationship

 I hear the same complaint from my clients over and over again: their exes simply didn’t know how to get them off or they were reluctant to experiment sexually.

-As ever, I’m tooting the horn for communication as a cornerstone of any healthy (sexual) relationship.
+As ever, I’m tooting the horn for communication as a cornerstone of any healthy relationship, sexual or otherwise.

 This week’s blog is all about the art of sexual negotiation so that both of you come out as winners.
 Get ready to have an honest discussion about feelings, beliefs, comfort zones and limits if you want to have the best sex of your life.